What Is Juvenile Rheumatoid Arthritis?

-How Is Juvenile Rheumatoid Arthritis Treated?
+How Is It Treated?

-- Easing pain and swelling.
+- Ease pain and swelling

-- Preventing joint damage and other complications that can occur.
+- Prevent joint damage and other complications

-Medications for juvenile rheumatoid arthritis may include:
+Medications for juvenile rheumatoid arthritis include:

-Nonsteroidal anti-inflammatory drugs (NSAIDs)
+Nonsteroidal Anti-Inflammatory Drugs (NSAIDs)

 NSAIDs are used to reduce pain, fever, and inflammation.

-Examples of steroids include dexamethasone, methylprednisolone, hydrocortisone, prednisolone, and prednisone.
+Examples of steroids include dexamethasone, hydrocortisone, methylprednisolone, prednisolone, and prednisone.